Joint Modernization Command: Leadership

-JMC's commanding general was Brig.
+JMC's commanding general was previously Brig.
 Gen. Johnny K. Davis, who took command on June 14, 2018, succeeding then BG Joel K. Tyler.
-Davis was formerly the 80th commander of 3rd U.S. Infantry Regiment (The Old Guard); Tyler assumed command of U.S. Army Test and Evaluation Command.
+Davis was formerly the eightieth commander of 3rd U.S. Infantry Regiment (The Old Guard); Tyler assumed command of U.S. Army Test and Evaluation Command.

 History

-U.S. Army Joint Modernization Command (JMC) was established as the Future Force Integration Directorate (FFID) on June 15, 2006 at Fort Bliss, Texas as a result of a Chief of Staff of the Army (CSA) directive to United States Army Training and Doctrine Command (TRADOC).
-Established as an on-site integration organization to facilitate development, testing, and evaluation of Future Combat Systems (FCS), FFID was organized as a directorate of the Army Capabilities Integration Center (ARCIC), a subordinate unit of TRADOC.
-FFID's mission was to prepare, evaluate, and synchronize delivery of FCS-related products with the Program Manager, Future Combat Systems, Brigade Combat Team (FCS BCT).
+On June 15, 2006, the Future Force Integration Directorate (FFID), as part of the U.S. Army Capabilities Integration Center (ARCIC), was established at Fort Bliss, Texas, under a Chief of Staff of the Army (CSA) directive to the U.S. Army Training and Doctrine Command (TRADOC) – ARCIC being a subordinate unit of TRADOC.
+The FFID was established as an on-site organization, facilitating development, testing, and evaluation of the Future Combat Systems (FCS) program.
+Another of FFID's roles was to prepare, evaluate, and synchronize delivery of FCS-related products with the Program Manager, Future Combat Systems, Brigade Combat Team (FCS BCT).

-FFID was officially designated direct authority over the Army Evaluation Task Force (AETF) in support of the modular future force.
+FFID was officially designated as the direct authority over the Army Evaluation Task Force (AETF), in support of the modular future force.
 The AETF was activated on December 16, 2006 as the 5th Brigade Combat Team, 1st Armored Division.
 BG James L. Terry, FFID's first Director, was welcomed in a formal ceremony on April 6, 2007.

-FFID's mission was modified in August 2007 to integrate modernization efforts in support of Army transformation to provide FCS-enabled modular brigades in Fiscal Year 2011 and an FCS BCT at full operational capability in 2017.
+In August 2007, FFID's mission was modified to include the managing of modernization efforts in support of Army transformation to provide FCS-enabled modular brigades in fiscal year 2011 (from 1 October 2010 to 30 September 2011), and an FCS BCT at full operational capability in 2017.

-During its short history, FFID conducted numerous training and testing events as well as demonstrations of FCS capabilities for senior Department of Defense and Army leadership, congressional leaders and staffers, business executives, and national and local news media representatives.
+FFID conducted training and testing events as well as demonstrations of FCS capabilities for senior Department of Defense and Army leadership, congressional leaders and staffers, business executives, and national and local news media representatives.

-In April 2009, after the Secretary of Defense terminated the FCS program, FFID assumed responsibility for integrating BCT modernization including accelerated delivery of promising capabilities to the operating force.
+In April 2009, after the Secretary of Defense terminated the FCS program, the FFID assumed responsibility for the evaluation management role in the follow-on BCT modernization program.

+2010s

 In 2010, the Army Vice Chief of Staff directed that FFID, along with Fort Bliss and White Sands Missile Range, become the Army's centerpiece for network integration.
 Since this would require a full BCT to assess the network, the Chief of Staff of the Army directed the 2nd Brigade, 1st Armored Division to assume the AETF mission.